Infrastructure & Industry — UPSC Prelims Previous Year Questions

 Q: Consider the following statements: Industrial development in India, to an extent, is constrained by

-I. lack of adequate entrepreneurship and leadership in business.
+I. Lack of adequate entrepreneurship and leadership in business.

-II. lack of savings to invest.
+II.
+Lack of savings to invest.

-III. lack of technology, skills and infrastructure.
+III.
+Lack of technology, skills and infrastructure.

-IV. limited purchasing power among the larger masses.
+IV.
+Limited purchasing power among the larger masses.

 Which of the above statements are correct?

 Q: Tourism industry in India is quite small compared to many other countries in terms of India’s potential and size.
-Which one of the following statements is correct in this regard?

 (a)Distances in India are too far apart and its luxury hotels are too expensive for western tourists